-In another work in progress, conducted with pe'er mazar and arieli, pleadges on we present findings from four pre-registered experiments with a collective sample size exceeding 5,000 participants.
-Our research systematically examines the impact of pledges with varying levels of identification and involvement on participants' self-reports in a cheating task.
-Our results demonstrate that high-involvement pledges, which demanded a transcribed pledge text and personal identification, exhibited greater efficacy compared to pledges that merely required individuals to acknowledge the text's content.
+In another work in progress on pledges, conducted with Pe'er, Mazar, and Arieli, we present findings from four pre-registered experiments with a collective sample size exceeding 5,000 participants.
+Our research systematically examines the impact of pledges with varying levels of identification and involvement on participants’ self-reports about a cheating task.
+Our results demonstrate that pledges that require a transcribed pledge text and personal identification are more effective than those that only require individuals to acknowledge the text’s content.
 Notably, the effects of high-involvement pledges endured over time, even after a short delay between taking the pledge and the initiation of the cheating task.
-These findings offer practical guidance to managers and policymakers on how to effectively mitigate dishonesty in self-reports.
+The study’s results provide valuable guidance to managers and policymakers on how to effectively mitigate dishonesty in self-reports.

-Our research focuses on the effectiveness and durability of ex-ante pledges in preventing dishonest behavior.
+Our research focuses on the effectiveness and durability of ex ante pledges in preventing dishonest behavior.
 Specifically, we address a challenging aspect of ethical nudges, namely, the longevity of their impact.
-The ability of ethical nudges to serve as a credible alternative to traditional command-and-control regulations hinges on their capacity to exhibit enduring effects, which forms the central objective of our study.
+The ability of ethical nudges to serve as a credible alternative to traditional command-and-control regulations hinges on their capacity to exhibit enduring effects, which forms a central focus of our study.

-Prior research on pledges has primarily examined one-time decisions and has not thoroughly explored the long-term consequences of pledges, particularly concerning the existence of "ethical decay."
+Prior research on pledges has primarily examined one-time decisions and has not thoroughly explored the long-term consequences of pledges, particularly concerning the existence of “ethical decay.”
 To fill this research gap, we conducted two experiments.
-In these experiments, participants engaged in a matrices task, where they were either required to provide the exact solution for a reward or simply report having found a solution, with a 10% chance of facing an audit.
+In these experiments, participants were asked to complete a matrices task.
+They were either required to provide the exact solution for a reward or simply report that they had found a solution.
+There was a 10% chance that they would face an audit.

-Our results indicated that participants in the self-report condition were inclined to report solving twice as many problems compared to those in the control group.
+Our results indicated that participants in the self-report condition were more likely to report solving twice as many problems compared to those in the control group.
 However, when a pledge of honesty was introduced before the task, the gap in cheating behavior was reduced by half.
-Significantly, the effect of the pledge remained consistent over the course of ten problems, demonstrating its non-decaying impact.
+Significantly, the effect of the pledge remained consistent over the course of ten problems, demonstrating its impact did not decay.

-In a subsequent study, we further explored the manipulation of pledges and fines.
-Remarkably, we found that pledges consistently reduced cheating behavior over time, irrespective of the presence or absence of sanctions.
+In a follow-up study, we delved deeper into the use of pledges and fines.
+Remarkably, we discovered that pledges consistently reduced cheating behavior over time, regardless of whether sanctions are present or not.
 This finding holds significant implications for managerial strategies and policymaking in promoting ethical conduct.

-Our study contributes valuable insights into the efficacy of ex-ante pledges as a mechanism for fostering honesty and highlights their potential as a sustainable approach in addressing ethical challenges.
+Our study contributes valuable insights into the effectiveness of ex ante pledges as a mechanism for fostering honesty and highlights their potential as a sustainable approach to addressing ethical challenges.

-Regulation and Trust
+Regulation and trust

-In the last section, we are going to focus on trust.
-Is it the case that lack of trust leads to greater demand for regulation or does regulation reduces trust?
+In the last section, we will focus on trust.
+Does a lack of trust lead to a greater demand for regulation, or does regulation reduce trust?